monkeygobah/seec-benchmark/README.md

-# External Eye Benchmark
+# SEEC Benchmark

-External Eye Benchmark is a public release of code, manifests, configs, and protocols for evaluating self-supervised representations of standardized external-eye crops.
+The SEEC benchmark is a public release of code, manifests, configs, and protocols for evaluating self-supervised representations of standardized external-eye crops.
 It supports fixed-scale pretraining, embedding geometry evaluation, anatomical landmark probing, and bring-your-own-data disease